Specialist in Asia Pacific, Japan, China, India and South East Asia and Global Emerging Market equities.

 On the other side of the equation, being responsible investors means that we are responsible owners.
 We consider every company meeting as an opportunity to engage with management and we take our ownership responsibilities seriously.
 We engage extensively with companies to share best practice and influence behaviour on material issues.

-Countries visited in 2017 | China, Hong Kong, India, Japan, Malaysia, Nairobi, Singapore, South Korea, Taiwan, Thailand, Vietnam |
+Countries visited in 2022 | China, Hong Kong, Australia, Egypt, United Arab Emirates, Germany, Indonesia, India, Japan, Singapore, Taiwan, Mexico, United Kingdom, United States |

-Number of meetings | 1645 |
+Number of meetings | 1558 |

-Team climate change statement
+Climate change statement

 At FSSA, we have always believed that sustainability challenges and opportunities are a core part of investment fundamentals and can have an outsized impact on a company’s returns.
 We actively seek to invest in businesses whose sustainable practices and products are able to meet the world’s changing expectations.
-This matters to us because as long-term investors, we expect that companies will have to bear the costs of meeting these challenges over the course of our ownership.

 Key climate-related risks in our portfolios

 Many of the countries we invest in are particularly vulnerable to climate-related risks given their geography and economic sensitivity.
 Therefore, we expect that every company we invest in will be exposed to some form of climate risk.
-Specifically, we have large exposures to financial services and consumer staples companies in our current portfolios.
+Specifically, we have large exposures to financial services and consumer staples companies in our portfolios.
 To assess climate risk in the finance sector, we focus on lending practices and the impact this has on climate change.
 For consumer staples, the most material environmental topics are raw material use, water management and plastics pollution.

 Beyond these two primary risks, companies also face more stringent regulatory and legal risks, which increases the risk of reputational damage.
 The governments of countries in which we invest have begun to implement penalties for non-compliance.
 We fully expect these risks to increase over time.